Code-Institute-Submissions/Second-Milestone-Project-8/README.md

 #### New functions and menus

 **New landmarks**
--The idea is to gradually increase the number of landmarks to approximately 30.
+- The idea is to gradually increase the number of landmarks to approximately 30.
 Thus, each game will be randomly chosen the 6 that will be available for that game.
 This will make the game more attractive and interesting to players.

 **LeaderBoard**
 - Implement a database so I can create and manage a leaderboard.